evaluationz

 Importance of BGV in hiring and compliance

-- Mitigates hiring fraud such as forged credentials, false experience, identity impersonation.
+• Mitigates hiring fraud such as forged credentials, false experience, and identity impersonation.

 Legal requirements under Indian labour laws

 While there is no singular law in India mandating full background checks for all employees, organisations must ensure due diligence.
-For certain sectors like BFSI, healthcare or when hiring foreign nationals (embassies/consulates), regulators expect rigorous screening.
-The key point: obtaining informed consent of the candidate is mandatory; otherwise, information-privacy laws may be violated.
+For certain sectors like BFSI, healthcare, or when hiring foreign nationals (embassies/consulates), regulators expect rigorous screening.
+The key point: obtaining informed consent from the candidate is mandatory; otherwise, information privacy laws may be violated.

-How BGV prevents hiring frauds and boosts workplace trust
+How BGV prevents hiring fraud and boosts workplace trust

-Manual verification—calling previous employers, checking certificates manually, chasing address proofs—can be slow, error-prone and inconsistent.
-The best BGV process ensures standardised checks, minimizes “amber cases” (undecided outcomes) and provides a reliable basis for hiring decisions.
+Manual verification—calling previous employers, checking certificates manually, chasing address proofs can be slow, error-prone, and inconsistent.
+The best BGV process ensures standardised checks, minimizes “amber cases” (undecided outcomes), and provides a reliable basis for hiring decisions.
 As per IDfy, the average TAT of traditional processes can stretch to 14 days or more; many modern vendors compress this.
-IDfy

 Why background verification is a must for all industries